 For TIG welding, knowing a helmet’s TIG Amperage Range is essential before you purchase.
 It’s often not listed at the top of the web page, but if you’re using a site like Welding Supplies from IOC, you can click the “specs” tab to show you all the juicy details.

-Here’s another example: The Lincoln Viking 3350 has a TIG amperage range of >2 amps, meaning as long as you’re welding on more than 2 amps, it’ll work great.
+So, to accommodate TIG welders, TIG welding helmets have a lower amperage range, such as the Lincoln Viking 3350, which has a TIG amperage range of >2 amps.
+That means that as long as you’re welding on more than two amps, it’ll work great.

 In order to produce a quality bead with MIG welding, you generally need more power (amps) than TIG.
 Because of this, the amperage range isn’t nearly as important.
 You’ll want to focus more on shade ranges (see below).